Lawrence1024/frontend-project-sp-22/README.md

 ## The project

-This project will be creating a website for a company called Cats in the Sky, a cat foster home in an airplane!
-The website you make must be capable of dispalying a list of reviews from`Data.json`, and optionally, a list of album photos from a REST API (more details below).
+This project will be creating a website for a series C funded Duck Fashion Show, where ducks from all over the world travel to compete in categories like fluffiness, webbing thickness, and more!
+The website you make must be capable of displaying a list of scores from `Data.json`, and optionally, a list of album photos from a REST API (more details below).
 This project is meant to be on the lighter side.

 <br />